Academics & Programs

 From an architect’s perspective, the idea of sustainability is nothing new.
 In fact, it’s one of the oldest concepts in the book.
 Prior to the Industrial Revolution, all architecture was green, using naturally available energy resources to heat and cool buildings.

-What was old has become new again, and the School of Architecture–positioning itself as the “Original Green”–is leading the charge back to the uture of sustainable building.
+What was old has become new again, and the School of Architecture–positioning itself as the “Original Green”–is leading the charge back to the future of sustainable building.

 New products and technology are only a small part of true sustainability.
 The School teaches that buildings must be made to last hundreds of years, not merely decades, and that buildings must take full advantage of natural ventilation and lighting.
 Students are also taught that society needs sustainable communities, not just buildings as the carbon footprint of buildings is irrelevant if one has to drive everywhere one goes.
 By drawing on success stories from the distant past, proponents of traditional and classical building and design are combining the best of both worlds – ancient ingenuity and the modern-day need for sustainability.

 It is only natural that a program dedicated to the development of buildings and places that are lasting and meaningful to the communities that inhabit them provide education in the care for great existing buildings and places through thoughtful preservation practices.
-To this end, the School offers an undergraduate concentration as well as a Master of Science in Historic Preservation.
+To this end, the School offers an undergraduate concentration in Historic Preservation.
 The curriculum emphasizes not only the tangible heritage of physical structures and landscapes, but also the intangible heritage of bodies of knowledge, craft traditions, and formal languages that produced our historic places and that, in many cases, survive or are recoverable today.

 Preservation, from this viewpoint, becomes a bridge uniting past, present, and future